 As dinner-party tables and blog fora around the country know, after almost a tenth of a century as Prime Minister Helen Clark has extendend her figurative tentacles into every facet of the state.
 Recent events suggest control of even supposedly independent agencies like the Ombudsman or the Auditor-General.

 Most glaringly, it is an established fact that no Labour supporter has been charged with any crime since the 15 of April 2003.
-We cannot forget that Taito Phillip Field was only charged after being cut loose from the party, while Ms Clark herself managed to avoid being charged for forgery, despite admitting committing her signature to an art work that was not her own - and despite the fact that she made no profit from the action whatsoever (we can only assume she did it simply in the enjoyment of criminality).
+We cannot forget that Taito Phillip Field was only charged after being cut loose from the party, while Ms Clark herself managed to avoid being charged for forgery, despite admitting committing her signature to an art work that was not her own - and despite the fact that she made no profit from the action whatsoever (we can only assume she did it in simply enjoyment of criminality).

 Conversely, opponents of the Government are reluctant even to collaborate in 'third-party' election campaigning or to illegally destroy mangroves for fear of being prosecuted.
 Prominent independent critics of the Government, such as David Farrar and Ian Wishart, have been forced into hiding.